NeoGeographyToolkit/StereoPipeline/docs/tools/voxblox_mesh.rst

     https://github.com/NeoGeographyToolkit/StereoPipelineSolvedExamples/releases/tag/rig_calibrator

-has an example of how a set of camera images and clouds acquired with a rig were co-registered using the ``rig_calibrator`` program (:numref:`rig_calibrator`).
+has an example of how a set of camera images and depth clouds acquired with a rig were co-registered using the ``rig_calibrator`` program (:numref:`rig_calibrator`).

 With that data and this tool, a fused mesh can be obtained as follows::